sfuosdev/SFU-RMP/README.md

 Chrome extension for SFU students to easily access prof rating from RateMyProfessor.com on SFU course registration pages (goSFU, mySchedule).

-After you install the extension, it will create a loading tab to collect SFU course offerings and RMP rating info for the current semester.
+After you install the extension, this will create a loading tab to collect SFU course offerings and RMP rating info for the current semester.
 This job may take a few minutes depending on your network availablity.
 Please do not close the window until the processing completes.

 The extension will show the professor rating in a tooltip on every professor name on goSFU and mySchedule.
 Hover your mouse on the highlighted professor names, then you'll see the abbreviated RMP rating info.